zzhangjii/learning-library/oci-library/Foundational/Autonomous_Data_Warehouse/ADW_HOL.md

 ## Practice-1: Download the text file

-Download the channel.txt file from this link: https://bit.ly/2NSNd4l and save it to your desktop.
+1) Download the channel.txt file from this link: https://bit.ly/2NSNd4l and save it to your desktop.

-This file will be loaded into Object Storage and later used to load data into the CHANNELS table.
+> **Note:**  This file will be loaded into Object Storage and later used to load data into the CHANNELS table.

+2) Download SQL Developer Tool from this link: https://bit.ly/2OHcBcZ  and install in your desktop.

 ## Practice-2: Sign in to OCI Console